martin-nc/martin-cook-design/src/insights/dont-skip-strategy.md

 This is where you bring questions 1, 2 and 3 together.
 There may be some things you need to include on your site that most people aren’t interested in, like legal information or funding acknowledgements.
 Often, though, there is an overlap between what you want on the site and what the users want to see.

 Is the site mostly information pages or is it going to be interactive (like an app)?
 Do you need a log-in area, a shopping cart, or a database of people or products?
-How can you do this in a way that is unique and memorable?
+How can you do this in a way that is unique and memorable for the user?

 Make a list of the features you require, and roughly how many pages.
 If your site will be more app-like, what will people need to be able to do?

+## Going forward

+Once you have a short document (less than two sides) with these four topics on, then you can use it as a basis for decision making.
+Remember that the document is a living document.
+Answering the questions above is an iterative process where you are continuously refining exactly what the site needs to do, who the users are and what they are looking for.

 <div class="highlighted full-width case-study">
 <div class="container">